-FM200 and Novec 1230 are very similar in many peoples opinions as both are clean chemical agents, stored as liquids and can have issues if discharged into very high temperature fires, but that’s where the similarities end.
+FM200 abd Novec 1230 are very similar in many people’s opinions as both are clean chemical agents, stored as liquids and can have issues if discharged into very high temperature fires, but that’s where the similarities end.
 We are not trying to dismiss the similarities as these are very important and allow during the design process to design a Novec 1230 system very similar to an FM200 one.
-But there are a number of important differences that need to be discussed.

 Therefore you must be very careful especially when upgrading systems from FM200 to Novec 1230 to ensure the cylinder quantities, cylinder sizes and pipework size will work for Novec 1230.
 Where you are designing a Novec 1230 from scratch then it won’t make any difference unless you are comparing them.

-Novec 1230 has a safety margin of between 67%-150% whereas FM200 has a safety margin of just 3%-29%.
-This makes a decrease in room size without changes in agent quantity much safer for people where we use Novec 1230.
+Novec 1230 has a safety margin of between 67%-150% whereas FM200 has a safety margin of just 3%-29% but his makes a decrease in room size without changes in agent quantity much safer for people when we use Novec 1230.

 With people more aware than ever the environmental impact of the products we use, this has become more important in peoples decision making.

-When production ceased of Halon 1301 in 1992, FM200 was seen as a much more environmentally safer product and it was and still is.
+Production ceased of Halon 1301 in 1992 and FM200 was a much more environmentally safer replacement product.
 Halon 1301 was an Ozone Depleting Gas FM200 wasn’t.
 Halon stayed in the atmosphere for 65 years, FM200 just 33 years and finally the Global Warming Potential of Halon 1301 was 6900, FM200 was nearly half that at 3500.
 Ultimately FM200 was much more environmentally friendly than Halon 1301.